Nightmarefuel / Sly Cooper

 - The Contessa of the second game is a pretty nasty piece of work herself.
 She's a red-eyed spider-humanoid that has been playing Interpol so as to get the whereabouts of thieves' treasures via her "therapy".
 In her second level, we see her attempting to hypnotize a strapped-down Carmelita while saying that she will break her will.

-- Her prison level is unnerving as well with its Gothic architecture, vicious-looking wolf and vulture guards, and the constant webs everywhere.
+- Her prison level is unnerving as well with its Gothic architecture, red skies, creepy music, vicious-looking wolf and vulture guards, and the constant webs everywhere.
+Then there's the statues, which enemies will occasionally burst out of for a Jump Scare as they attack.

 - Toothpick, the second boss of Thieves in Time, has such moments because of how Ax-Crazy he is, such as carelessly shooting a guard (who instead just drops rather than vanishing into smoke) and turning into an even more deformed-looking monster when stressed.
 Basically, just picture Ren Hoek as a Sly Cooper character and you'll get the general idea.